MattArnold/tuxtrax/README.md

 First, an event submission/feedback website.
 Later there will be a site to assign rooms and times to the events.
 These sites will interact but will be two different sites.

 An important schema design element is the distinction between actual events and merely requests for events.
+See the milestone "Site Moves Event Requests Through Statuses" for more details.

 USER STORIES: